Julian-Nash/dictparse/README.md

 A `NameSpace` object is returned when calling `parse_dict` and contains the parsed data after applying your rules defined when adding arguments.

-Parameters can be accessed as attributes of the `NameSpace`, simply using dot notation:
+Parameters can be accessed as attributes of the `NameSpace` using dot notation:

 ```pycon
 >>> parser = DictionaryParser()